Neighborhood Guide

 5 Awful Amazon Movie Remake Ideas

 In May, the company agreed to acquire MGM.
-What would happen if the e-commerce giant got its paws on some classic films?
+What would happen if it got its paws on some classic films?

 10/04/2021 By Seattle Met Staff